twilio/workshop/docs/dynamic_apps.rst

 will be run.
 The output of the code gets displayed to the web browser.

 Here we only define a single method on the class called ``get``.
-If you remember your HTTP verbs from the :ref:`http` section this method name corresponds to an HTTP GET.
+If you remember your HTTP verbs from the :ref:`http` section, this method name corresponds to an HTTP GET.
 We'll show later how to handle different HTTP verbs, such as POST or DELETE.